Orbit-Transformer-Management/Transformer-Management/README.md

 Comments are stored in a dedicated table linked to the inspection.
 Admins can view and manage all past discussions on a transformer’s inspection history.

+---

+## 🗂️ Previous Implementation (Phase 1)
-### ⚙️ Transformer and Baseline Image Management

-This module lays the foundation for managing transformers and baseline images.
+**Phase 1 – Transformer and Baseline Image Management** laid the foundation for managing transformers and baseline images.

-#### Admin Interface for Transformer Management
+### Admin Interface for Transformer Management

 * Add new transformer records
 * View and edit existing transformer records
 * Delete transformer records if required

-#### Thermal Image Upload and Tagging
+### Thermal Image Upload and Tagging

 * Upload **thermal images** linked to specific transformers
 * Support for two image types: